robertberry-zz/london-universities-jobs/README.markdown

 * Ravensbourne - doesn't seem to load the vacancies unless you have cookies enabled.
 This should not be a problem for mechanize, however, but it means it will be more complicated to implement.
+* Roehampton - the listings are PDFs, so it's difficult to extract any information except the title.
+(This is better than nothing, however - I will go back and add it.)
+* UCL - its robots.txt says to disallow computer programs from reading the site

 ## License